cross-seed/cross-seed.org/docs/basics/daemon.md

 :::tip Docker
 You can use `http://cross-seed:2468` instead of `http://localhost:2468` with Docker networks. `localhost` will not work for Docker.
-You will need to use your host's IP (e.g. 192.x or 10.x) if not using custom docker networks.
+You will need to use your host's IP (e.g. 192.x or 10.x) if not using custom Docker networks.

 :::